 As a reminder, under the terms of this article 33 paragraph 2, the High Commission of Appeal is responsible for ruling on consecutive remedies:

-In the Democratic Republic of the Congo, the framework Law No. 82-001 of January 07, 1982 governing industrial property, does not clearly organize the remedy procedure against the decisions of the Minister having industrial property in his attributions.
+In the Democratic Republic of the Congo, the framework Law No. 82-001 of January 07, 1982, governing industrial property, does not clearly organize the remedy procedure against the decisions of the Minister having an industrial property in his attributions.

-Thus, it is relevant for the interest of our study to carry on a first exam on administrative remedy (I) and secondly to finalize with the jurisdictional remedy (II).
+Thus, it is relevant for the interest of our study to carry on the first exam on administrative remedy (I) and secondly to finalize with the jurisdictional remedy (II).

 1. Administrative remedy

 In the industrial property law field, when a justiciable considers himself offended by a decision of the competent administrative authority, for instance, in a refusal case related to application registration of the patent for invention, brand certificate, model, or industrial design, this justiciable has the possibility to introduce his remedy to the same authority that made the decision:

 This is a graceful administrative remedy because the applicant will request the authority to report or modify his act or decision which goes against the law.
 The administrative authority might or not revert to his decision.